w3c/wai-intro-act/index.md

 ## Who develops ACT

-The [ACT Task Force](https://www.w3.org/WAI/GL/task-forces/conformance-testing/) of the W3C Accessibility Guidelines Working Group ([AGWG](https://www.w3.org/WAI/GL/)) develops the [ACT Rules Format](https://www.w3.org/TR/act-rules-format/) specification.
+The [ACT Task Force](https://www.w3.org/WAI/GL/task-forces/conformance-testing/) of the W3C Accessibility Guidelines Working Group ([AG WG](https://www.w3.org/WAI/GL/)) develops the [ACT Rules Format](https://www.w3.org/TR/act-rules-format/) specification.
 The ACT Task Force also reviews test rules contributed by the community in first instance.
-Formal publication of the ACT Rules Format specification and of ACT Rules listed on this page is made by AGWG.
+Formal publication of the ACT Rules Format specification and of ACT Rules listed on this page is made by AG WG.

 The [ACT Rules Community Group](https://www.w3.org/community/act-r/) develops test rules according to the ACT Rules Format specification.
 These rules by the community group do not have any formal standing in the W3C process.